hablapps/LensStateIsYourFather/README.md

 }.
 ```

 Now, we're going to encode *putPut* in Coq.
-You don't have to understand the
+Of course, you don't have to
-details, I just want you to see that this definitions takes a lens as an
+understand everything, I just want you to see that this definitions takes a lens
-argument and returns a law (or *proposition*) over it:
+as parameter and returns a law (or *proposition*) over it:

 ```Coq
 Definition update_update {S A : Type} (ln : lens S A) : Prop :=
   forall s a1 a2, update _ _ ln (update _ _ ln s a1) a2 = update _ _ ln s a2.
 ```

+Now, we can read `update_update ln` as a proposition where we postulate that
+`ln` holds the law `update_update`.

 Being a functional language as it is, Coq also enables typeclass definitions.
-This is how we represent a `MonadState`.
+This is how we represent `MonadState`.
 I invite you to come back to the Scala
 definition to spot the differences between them:

 ```Coq